 - Stir for a minute or two until garlic starts to become fragrant.

 - Add rice.
 Toss everything for another minute.

-- Once it’s completely absorbed start adding HOT stock.
+- Once it’s completely absorbed add porcini mushrooms and start adding HOT stock.
 One laddle at a time.

 - Let simmer on low heat and add more stock as needed.

 - Depending in the rice, risotto is usually ready in about 20-25 minutes.
 Like perfectly cooked pasta it should remain slightly “al dente”.
 A little bit sturdy but not raw or grainy.

 - Once risotto is ready, add butter and half of grated Parmesan cheese.

 - Serve immediately topped with fresh chopped parsley and more Parmesan cheese if needed.

 Did you know that Porcini Mushrooms are one of the safest wild mushrooms to pick for the table?